 We take restaurant recommendations from a handful of trusted sources.
-Friends, family, the internet (that's you!), Pat Kiernan.
+Friends, family, the internet, Pat Kiernan.
 But when the tip comes from another respected restaurant?
-Straight to the top of the Hit List.
+Straight to the top of our list.
 To risk losing us as customers so we can enjoy a meal and spend our money elsewhere - that’s the stuff of angels.
-Generous, delicious angels.

 Out of nowhere, Acapulco Deli has become one of our most reliable Mexican spots.
 For the food, of course, but also for the fact that we can use it for so many meals.
 First time through, we were five men lining the lunch counter.
 Next, I came +1 and took a table for a low-key Date Night.
 After that, I showed up and ate a solo Mexican breakfast.
 Each visit we were fully taken care of and each visit we had an excellent meal.

 Moses.
 The chips, which are excellent on their own, are laid on top of beans, and then covered with cheese, before being set under the broiler.
 They come out all sortsa gooey-melted and are then topped with lettuce, pico, jalapeños and your meat of choosing.
 Reread that rundown.
-The beans on the bottom make them equal parts sloppy and incredible.
-And you should be licking your fingers with this dish anyway, so whatever.
-Beyond beyond.
+The beans on the bottom make them equal parts messy and incredible.

 The lone disappointment from our visits.
-With no sopes, the huaraches figure to be the next best thing.
-Except they aren't.
 The refried beans lack flavor, and they are entirely unwieldy.
 No need for these with so many other heavy hitters in the park.